PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

 GA4 has a free tier which should be sufficient for most startups and scale-ups.
 Larger enterprises with higher data collection and export requirements will need to upgrade to GA360, which starts at $50,000 per year.
 A good rule of thumb is that if you're exporting more than 1 million events per day, or querying data with more than 10 million events, you'll need to upgrade to GA360 (see a full breakdown on [their website](https://support.google.com/analytics/answer/11202874)).

 PostHog has transparent pricing based on the usage.
 It’s free to get started and completely free for the first 1 million analytics events.
-After this free monthly allowance you'll pay $0.00031/event, and PostHog charges progressively less the more you use.
+After this free monthly allowance, you'll pay $0.00031/event, and PostHog charges progressively less the more you use.
 We recommend trying [our pricing calculator](/pricing) and reading our [guide for estimating your usage](/docs/billing/estimating-usage-costs).

 ### Does PostHog offer a free trial?

-With PostHog, you don’t need a free trial — it’s free to get started, with a generous monthly allowance of events, replays, and API calls.
+With PostHog, you don’t need a free trial — it’s free to get started, with a generous monthly allowance of events, replays, and feature flag requests.
 If you’re within this allowance, PostHog is free to use forever.

 ### Are there discounts for nonprofits and startups?